myapaulogy/PC-to-Android-File_Transfer-using-Java-Socket/README.md

 # PC-to-Android-File_Transfer-using-Java-Socket
- This is an android application that allows the user to download files from a computer on the same local network
+This is an android application that allows the user to download files from a computer on the same local network Going to create a readme